InAbsencia/inabsentia.io/src/_posts/2017-06-22-First-Year-Of-BEng-Software-Engineering.markdown

 ### The End
 This sums up the general experience of my first year at university.
 It hasn't been without flaws, that I believe that is to be expected.
 I hope that at least one person will find this post useful in one way or the other, perhaps someone who is considering the same program.
 If so, I would not hesitate at all.
-Thank you for reading and have a great day!
+Thank you for reading and have a great day.
 {: style="text-align: justify;"}